TomBurdge/node-agnostic-spark/README.md

 This repo seeks to demonstrate that:
 - Identical codebases can be deployed to either a single-node container or a Spark cluster.
-- Application-specific environment variables, settable through a Terraform file, dictate the initiation of a DuckDB spark session or a genuine Spark session.
+- Application-specific environment variables, which can be set through a Terraform file, dictate the initiation of a DuckDB spark session or a genuine Spark session.
-- This dual compatibility facilitates the use of both DuckDB and PySpark in real-world scenarios.
+- This dual compatibility facilitates the use of both DuckDB and PySpark in real-world scenarios with zero code changes.

 > **Warning**: The DuckDB Spark API is currently experimental and not recommended for production use.